 Another, more involved, way to practice test is to create flashcards or an actual test by writing a test.
 This takes more time, but there are online programs such as Quizlet that make it a little easier.
 Practice testing is an effective study strategy because it helps you practice retrieving information, which is what you want to be able to do when you are taking the real test.

 One of the best ways to learn something is to teach it to someone else, so ask a friend or family member if you can explain something to them, and teach them the lesson.
-You may find you know more about the subject than you thought . . . or you may realize quickly that you need to do more studying.
+You may find you know more about the subject than you thought or you may realize quickly that you need to do more studying.
 Why does teaching someone else rank as one of the most effective ways to learn something?
 It is a form of practice testing that requires you to demonstrate you know something in front of someone else!
-No one wants to look like they don’t know what they are talking about, even if it your audience is another classmate.
+No one wants to look like they don’t know what they are talking about, even if your audience is another classmate.

 Recognizing Strengths/Weaknesses of Preferred Study Approaches

-Most children don’t learn to ride a bicycle by reading a manual; they learn by watching other kids, listening to instructions, and getting up on the seat and learning to balance—sometimes with training wheels or a proud parent holding on, but ultimately without any other support.
+Most people don’t learn to ride a bicycle by reading a manual; they learn by watching others, listening to instructions, and getting up on the seat and learning to balance—sometimes with training wheels or a proud parent holding on, but ultimately without any other support.
 They may fall over and feel insecure, but usually, they learn to make the machine go.
 Most of us employ multiple methods of study all the time.
 You usually only run into trouble if you stubbornly rely on just one way to learn or study and the material you’re studying or the task you want to accomplish doesn’t lend itself to that preference.
 You can practice specific strategies to help you learn in your preferred learning approach.
 Can you think of a time when the way you usually study a situation didn’t work?

 When deciding on a study approach, consider what you know about the material and the type of knowledge it involves.
 Is it a group of concepts related to problem-solving methods, such as those you’d find in a physics class?
 Or is it a literary analysis of a novel?
 Consider as many elements as possible about the material -- and the way the material will be assessed -- to help choose a study approach.

 You should also consider your instructor’s preferred method of teaching and learning.
-Watching the way they teach lessons or convey necessary course information to the class.
+Watch the way they teach lessons or convey necessary course information to the class.
 Do they almost always augment lessons with video clips to provide examples or create a memorable narrative?
 Do they like to show you how something works by demonstrating and working with their hands—for instance, assembling a piece of equipment by taking it apart and putting it back together again?
-Echoing their teaching approach may help your study.
+Echoing their teaching approach may help your studying approach.
 That doesn’t mean you have to change your entire learning approach to match your instructors’ methods.
 Many instructors understand that their students will have different ways of learning and try to present information in multiple ways.

 Practicing Active Continuous Improvement for All Preferences

 You can certainly learn through specific approaches or according to specific preferences, but you will also need to adapt to different situations, skills, and subject areas.
 Don’t limit yourself to thinking you can only learn one way or another.
 That mindset induces anxiety when you encounter a learning situation that doesn’t match your preference.
 What if your instructor only uses a spoken lecture to teach concepts in your chemistry class, and you consider yourself a visual learner?
 Or what if the only method presented to you for learning mathematical computations is to see videos of others working problems, and you’re more hands-on?
 You may have to concentrate in a different way or devise other strategies to learn, but you can do it.
-In fact, you should sometimes work on the styles/preferences that you feel are your least favorite; it will actually strengthen your overall ability to learn and retain information.10
+In fact, you should sometimes work on the styles/preferences that you feel are your least favorite; it will actually strengthen your overall ability to learn and retain information.8

 Dr. Stephen Covey, famous leadership coach and businessman, called this attention to knowing and honing all your skill sets, not just your favorites, sharpening the saw.
-He advised that people should be aware of their strengths but should always hone their weaknesses by saying, “We must never become too busy sawing to take time to sharpen the saw.”11 For instance, in the chemistry lecture example, you may need to take good notes from the spoken lecture and then review those notes as you sketch out any complex ideas or formulas.
+He advised that people should be aware of their strengths but should always hone their weaknesses by saying, “We must never become too busy sawing to take time to sharpen the saw.”9 For instance, in the chemistry lecture example, you may need to take good notes from the spoken lecture and then review those notes as you sketch out any complex ideas or formulas.
 If the math videos are not enough for you to grasp difficult problems, you may ask for or find your own problems for additional practice covering that particular mathematical concept to solve on your own.